 If you are a homeschooled student interested in the High School University Program, please contact the program coordinator directly at firstname.lastname@example.org.

-HSUP students must maintain a 2.0 or higher cumulative GPA.
-If a student's GPA falls below a 2.0 in HSUP courses, they will be placed on probation and dismissed from the program.
+HSUP students must maintain a 2.0 or higher cumulative University of Utah GPA.
+If a student's University of Utah cumulative GPA falls below a 2.0 in HSUP courses, they will be placed on probation and dismissed from the program.

 HSUP students are required to reapply for each semester they wish to participate in the program.
 See "Information and Deadlines" for more information.

-The High School University Program is not the same thing as early acceptance to the U. HSUP is a dual enrollment program offered by the University for high school sophomores through seniors who want to take advanced courses not available in their high school courses with college-level courses.
+The High School University Program is not the same thing as early acceptance to the U. HSUP is a dual enrollment program offered by the University for high school sophomores through seniors who want to take advanced courses not available in their high school.

 If you are interested in early admissions to the U, learn more about the application process and deadlines on the early admissions page.

 Please note: Students who wish to attend the U as a freshman will need to complete the standard admissions application.

 - Complete the new student online application and pay the application fee.